ivanleonel17/ivanleonel17/README.md

 ![Programing](https://previews.123rf.com/images/fad82/fad821710/fad82171000030/87356379-concepto-de-programaci%C3%B3n-y-codificaci%C3%B3n-programador-de-codificaci%C3%B3n-en-la-computadora-port%C3%A1til.jpg)

-# ¡Hola, soy Ivan Antonuccio! 👋
+# Hello, I'm Ivan Antonuccio! 👋

-## Acerca de mí
+## About Me
-- 🎓 Analista de Sistemas y Consultor SAP.
+- 🎓 Systems Analyst and SAP Consultant.
-- 💻 Estudiante de Programación Full Stack en la UTN.
+- 💻 Full Stack Programming Student at UTN.
-- 💻 Apasionado por la tecnología y el desarrollo de software.
+- 💻 Passionate about technology and software development.
-- ✨ Siempre en busca de nuevos desafíos y oportunidades de aprendizaje.
+- ✨ Always seeking new challenges and learning opportunities.

-## Contacto
+## Contact
-- 📫 Puedes contactarme por correo electrónico: ivan.leonnel@gmail.com
+- 📫 You can reach me via email: ivan.leonnel@gmail.com
-- 💼 Conéctame en [LinkedIn](https://www.linkedin.com/in/ivan-antonuccio-00170417b/) para más detalles sobre mi experiencia y trayectoria profesional.
+- 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/ivan-antonuccio-00170417b/) for more details about my experience and professional journey.